As chinchillas are exotic pets, you may think they’re expensive to keep. But they’re only small rodents, so how true can that be?

 How Much Does a Chinchilla Cage Cost?

 Before you buy a chinchilla, you ought to buy everything you need for it.
 The main expense is its cage.
-Chinchillas need larger cages than other small furry animals, because they need vertical jumping space.
+Chinchillas need larger cages than other animals, because they need vertical jumping space.
 That’s because they come from mountainous South America.
 The most common cages people buy are Critter Nation and Ferret Nation cages, which run from around $250 to $300+.
 For other name brand pages, you might expect to pay hundreds more.

-A standard starter cage on its own will cost between $150 and $300.
 You do have the option of buying a cage from a second hand site like Gumtree, although you’ll have fewer options to choose from, and will have to clean the cage before it’s used.
-Typically, the more you spend, the more robust the cage will be and the longer it will last.

 As for your chinchilla’s cage accessories, these come to a total cost of $100 or so.
 Again, the price is variable.
 You may already have some wood lying around from another project that you could use as platforms, for example, saving you money.